 |End of May||Registration for TC 801 Supervised Contextual Education is due with the registrar.|

-Students, with the exception of January entrants, may enroll in field-based learning upon completion of their first full year of study and the first year core course, “Practices of Faith.”
-Students beginning in January are expected to commence their field-based learning in the fourth semester, generally the second Fall semester following entry into the program and after completion of the M.Div. core course “Practices of Faith.”
+Students, with the exception of January entrants, may enroll in field-based learning upon completion of their first full year of study.
+Students beginning in January are expected to commence their field-based learning in the fourth semester, generally the second Fall semester following entry into the program.
 All M.Div. students planning to complete their program of studies in three years must enroll in supervised field education by the beginning of the Fall semester of their second year.

 Academic Year Parameters

 - Two (2) semesters’ worth of field-based learning (TC 801 and TC 802) are required for completion of the M.Div. degree.
-Both semesters’ worth of engagement must be completed at the same site.
+Both semesters’ worth of engagement should be completed at the same site.

 - Credit is earned on a pass/fail basis.

-- Each semester’s work earns four (4) credits for a total of eight (8) credits overall.
+- Each semester’s work earns three (3) credits for a total of six (6) credits overall.

 - Students participate weekly in an Integration of Theology and Practice group (ITP).
 These groups are led by STH faculty members and are designed to enhance students’ overall growth through the use of case studies, peer-group action-reflection, and discussion.

-- An additional eight (8) credits of contextual education may be earned for a maximum total of sixteen (16) so long as all other core and distributional requirements are met.
+- An additional six (6) credits of contextual education may be earned for a maximum total of twelve (12) so long as all other core and distributional requirements are met.

-- Beginning in the fall of 2013, students will receive a $500 per semester stipend from their contextual education site.
+- Students will receive a minimum stipend of $750 per semester from their contextual education site.
 If the site is unable to contribute this stipend, please contact one of the Directors of Contextual Education.

 - A background check will need to be completed prior to the start of the contextual education placement.
-You will receive information about this from the Academic Dean’s office.
+Information about this will be sent from the Academic Dean’s office.

 Under extraordinary circumstances requiring the permission of at least one of the Directors of Contextual Education, a student may complete the field-based learning requirement at a rate of two (2) units/semester over a total of four (4) semesters.
 In this case, the time commitment would be approximately ten (10) hours per week.